joefjord/AirQuality/README.md

 -- `dbModel.js` contains the functions that allow for pulling data from and inserting data into the DB.
 -- `schema.sql` contains the sql layout of the db
 ### Data Presentation.
-The data presentation is done by using a node_module called `ChartJS`.
+The data presentation is accomplished using a node_module called `ChartJS`.
 This allows us to generate charts depicting data on page-load rather than generating charts as images and then loading them.
 The benefit of this is that less storage space is used to store chart images, and also the charts are now interactable.
 The code for this is contained in the `app.js` file as well as the `chartGraph.js` file in the public folder.

 ## Basic Overview
 About every hour the server will recieve an FTP push from Aeroqual (assuming that the sensors are functioning).
 This push will contain a CSV file containing the previous hour's worth of data.
 If the sensors go down of the FTP push fails, the push will not complete.
 However once a push is sucessful, that push's CSV file will contain all of the data that would have been transmitted (if it was recorded) in the meantime.